Annanya7/Liver-Patient-Analysis-/README.md

 Albumin
 Albumin and Globulin Ratio
 Dataset: field used to split the data into two sets (patient with liver disease, or no disease)

+# Prediction
+Done by using KNN, SVM and Random Forest